y-itao/STAIG/README.md

-1. **Gene similarity mode**: `Spatial_clustering-151673-gene`: Displays the adaptive clustering results based on gene similarity for #151673, with an ARI of 0.65.
-2. **Image mode**: `Spatial_clustering-151673-img`: Displays the clustering results based on image similarity for #151673, with an ARI of 0.68.
+1. **Image mode**: `Spatial_clustering-151673-img`: Displays the clustering results based on image similarity for #151673, with an ARI of 0.68.

 ### Alignment-Free Integration (10x Visium)